tem556/FederatedLearningTestbed/Server/README.md

 An implementation of a Federated Learning Server

-## Set configure file
+## Set config file

-The configure file must exist within the working directory the user sets from command line.
+The config file must exist within the working directory the user sets from command line.
 The user must also add '''--config true''' to tell the Server that the config.json file must be used, otherwise the dataset it is divided evenly among clients.

 ## Build Docker image